zafarella/caao/README.md

 #The CAAO
 ====
 Stands for Context-aware organizer.
 The main idea of the project is creation of organizer which is context-aware [Mark Weiser](http://en.wikipedia.org/wiki/Mark_Weiser).
-I have tried to utilize OSGi as a server side and android as mobile part.
+I have tried to utilize OSGi as a server side and android as mobile client.
+Web front-end is planned to be impleneted using Vaadin as another plugable bundle for OSGi (in progress).

-# Requires
+# Requirements
-====
 ## Back-end
 * JDK 1.6 or greater
 * Eclipse